 How to set up social connection with GitHub

-Adding social connection with GitHub to your app with Clerk is simple - you only need to set the Client ID, Client Secret and Authorized redirect URI in your instance settings.
+Adding social connection with GitHub to your app with Clerk is done in a few steps - you only need to set the Client ID, Client Secret and Authorized redirect URI in your instance settings.

 To make the development flow as smooth as possible, Clerk uses preconfigured shared OAuth credentials and redirect URIs for development instances - no other configuration is needed.

 For production instances, you will need to generate your own Client ID and Client secret using your GitHub account.

 The purpose of this guide is to help you create a GitHub account and a GitHub OAuth app - if you're looking for step-by-step instructions using Clerk to add social connection (OAuth) to your application, follow the Social connection (OAuth) guide.

 Before you start

 - You need to create a Clerk Application in your Clerk Dashboard.
 For more information, check out our Set up your application guide.

 - You need to have a GitHub account.
 To create one, click here.